-Osteosarcoma is a bone cancer that typically develops in the shinbone near the knee, the thighbone near the knee, or the upper arm bone near the shoulder.
+Osteosarcoma is a bone cancer that typically develops in the shinbone (tibia) near the knee, the thighbone (femur) near the knee, or the upper arm bone (humerus) near the shoulder.
 It is the most common type of bone cancer in children.

 Osteosarcoma tends to develop during growth spurts in early adolescence.
 This may be because the risk of tumors increases during this period of rapid bone growth.

 This type of cancer is more common in boys than in girls.
-It is also more common in tall children and African Americans (ACS, 2012).
+It is also more common in tall children and African-Americans.
 In children, the average age of diagnosis is 15.
-Osterosarcoma is common in adults over the age of 60 and it can be seen in patients who have undegone radiation for cancer treatment.
-Individuals who have a family history of cancers and who have retinoblastoma, a cancer of the retina of the eye, have a higher incidence of sarcoma (St. Jude).
+Osterosarcoma can be seen in adults over the age of 60 and it can also be seen in people who have undergone radiation for cancer treatment.
+Individuals who have a family history of cancers and who have retinoblastoma, a cancer of the retina of the eye, have a higher incidence of sarcoma.

 Symptoms of osteosarcoma vary depending on the location of the tumor.
 Common signs of this type of cancer include:

-- bone pain on motion, at rest, or when lifting objects
+- bone pain (in motion, at rest, or when lifting objects)

 - bone fractures